+Despite the fact that the government of Kenya has tried to include learners with mental retardation into regular schools as way to motivate them, they are still faced with many challenges.
 Inclusive learning is important for children who are mentally retarded however their condition does not permit them to study as fast as the normal children and therefore need to be taught slowly to understand.
-The challenges they face in regular schools do not permit them to do so and hence need for the study.
+Hence need for the study.